quekdylan/Owlpha-Decentralized-Prediction-Market/README.md

 - Check browser console for errors
 - Ensure MetaMask is connected
 - Try creating a test market
+- Check that Gemini API key is set up correctly

 ### Getting Help